jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Podcast Questions

-Listen to the FLOSS podcast number 130 with the [VirtualBox Developers - http://twit.tv/floss/130](http://twit.tv/floss/130)
+Listen/watch the FLOSS podcast number 130 with the [VirtualBox Developers - http://twit.tv/floss/130](http://twit.tv/floss/130)

   * ~2:35 Who is Andy Hall and Achim Hasenmuller?
   * ~3:00 What is Simon Phipps relationship to the VirtualBox project?